1 Woman Killed, 1 Wounded In Park Manor Shooting; Teen In Custody After Standoff

 Detectives and a SWAT team were called in to negotiate with the man, and the standoff ended after about four hours, police said.

-After the standoff was over, officers discovered the body of an 89-year-old woman who had been shot.
+After the standoff was over, officers discovered the body of an 88-year-old woman who had been shot.
+The Cook County Medical Examiner’s office identified the victim as Valoria E. Taylor.
+She would have turned 89 on Oct.
+28.

-The 19-year-old man was taken into custody, and was transported to St. Bernard Hospital.
+The 19-year-old man was taken into custody.
+A family friend said the 19-year-old is mentally ill.
+He was transported to St. Bernard Hospital for evaluation.
 A weapon was recovered at the scene, according to Malinowski.

 Police have said the incident appeared to be a domestic situation.
 The suspect and victims are related.
 No charges had been filed as of 8 a.m.